-It is therefore crucial that a puppy learns to associate you leaving the house with both security and ultimately a positive outcome.
-Also, just like any other training, it must be done in stages.
+Therefore, a puppy must learn to associate you leaving the house with security and, ultimately, a positive outcome.
+Also, like any other training, it must be done in stages.

-Secure your puppy in a room or area in which they are used to playing and being around you and perhaps your family.
-Do not shut the door, but, if possible, use a barrier that the puppy can see through such as a baby gate.
+Secure your puppy in a room or area where they are used to playing and being around you and perhaps your family.
+Do not shut the door, but, if possible, use a barrier the puppy can see through, such as a baby gate.

-The best time to do this is immediately after the puppy has just had a good play or exercise in order to relieve the stress even further as your puppy will naturally be ready to rest.
+The best time to do this is immediately after the puppy has just had a good play or exercise to relieve the stress, as your puppy will naturally be ready to rest.
 You could also leave a favorite toy, chew, or other distraction for the puppy.

 At first, only leave for around 5 minutes.
 Try to lengthen the periods of time the puppy is left alone by gradual extensions up to 15 minutes and then beyond.

-This could include picking up your keys and leaving the house for a short time as your puppy’s confidence grows.
+This could include picking up your keys and leaving the house briefly as your puppy’s confidence grows.
 Eventually, your puppy will get accustomed to this and use this time alone as an opportunity for a nice nap.

 2) Ignore the heart-breaking sounds of whining or yapping

-Hard as it is, tries to ignore whining or yapping for your attention for those few minutes.
-If you return then the puppy will think that this behavior will result in you magically reappearing leading to future confusion.
+Hard as it is, he tries to ignore whining or yapping for your attention for those few minutes.
+If you return, then the puppy will think that this behavior will result in you magically reappearing, leading to future confusion.

-You don’t want to leave your puppy in distress for too long, but try to go back when there is a quiet moment.
-This means you are using positive reinforcement to allow your puppy to associate being calm with your eagerly anticipated return.
+You don’t want to leave your puppy distressed for too long but try to return when there is a quiet moment.
+This means you use positive reinforcement to allow your puppy to associate being calm with your eagerly anticipated return.

-Then return to your puppy showing them attention again, playing, or perhaps taking them out to the toilet if need be.
+Then return to your puppy, showing them attention again, playing, or perhaps taking them out to the toilet.
 The puppy will then associate you leaving them with the joy of your return.

 3) Create a safe place for your puppy

-The place where you leave the puppy should be a little den or perhaps a crate where they can associate safety, security, and the place where they wait for you to come back.
+The place where you leave the puppy should be a little den or perhaps a crate where they can associate safety and security and where they wait for you to come back.

-The destructive behaviors of chewing mentioned above are actually a puppy or dog’s attempt to create a secure nest or barrier around them when they are anxious.
-But in offering a comfortable bed or crate, with favorite toys and ideally something old that smells of you, you will create a snug little den for your dog.
+The destructive behaviors of chewing mentioned above are a puppy or dog’s attempt to create a secure nest or barrier around them when anxious.
+But you will create a snug little den for your dog by offering a comfortable bed or crate, with favorite toys and ideally something old that smells of you.

 4) A well-exercised and comfortable dog is a happy dog

-A good rule of thumb for leaving your dog alone is to make sure that you do so when they are most rested and have had a recent opportunity to the toilet.
+A good rule of thumb for leaving your dog alone is to ensure that you do so when they are most rested and have had a recent opportunity to the toilet.

-This means that your dog will be relatively relaxed as you leave, and less desperate for your return.
+This means your dog will be relatively relaxed as you leave and less desperate for your return.
 Indeed, it is likely that if you have to leave for a period of time, your dog will be ready for a walk when you come through the door.

 This will strengthen the positive association of being left for a reasonable period as it becomes play-time and or walk-time when you are reunited.
 It also means time for the toilet.